By Nancy Armitage

 Mr. Henry E. Huntington & his “Red Cars”:

-Mr. Henry E. Huntington was not scared of color, in Los Angeles he painted all his trains bright red!
-Those trains traveled throughout the Los Angeles & Orange Counties down to Newport Beach.
+Mr. Henry E. Huntington was not scared of color, in Los Angeles in the early 1900’s he painted all his trains bright red!
+Those trains traveled throughout the Los Angeles & Orange Counties down to Newport Beach and out to Redondo Beach, CA .
 His Pacific Electric Co. train cars were called by the locals, “Red Cars”.
-Can you imagine early in 1900s, his bright red trains cruising over bright green grass field after a rain storm?
+Can you imagine early in 1900s, his bright red trains cruising over bright green grass fields after a rain storm?
 It would have been a amazing sight to see.

 Mrs. Huntington & her interior design changed: